Barry (TV series)

 Barry received critical acclaim, with most praise going to its directing, writing, originality, humor, characters, and performances (particularly those of Hader and Winkler) as well as its examination of its subject matter.
-The series has received various accolades, including 44 Primetime Emmy Award nominations.
-Hader won Outstanding Lead Actor in a Comedy Series twice, while Winkler won Outstanding Supporting Actor in a Comedy Series for his performance in the first season.
-For the second season, Winkler, Root, and Carrigan all received Emmy nominations for Outstanding Supporting Actor, while Goldberg received a nomination for Outstanding Supporting Actress.
-Hader, Winkler, and Carrigan each received two more nominations for the third and fourth seasons.
-All four seasons of Barry were nominated for the Primetime Emmy Award for Outstanding Comedy Series.
+The series received various accolades, including 55 Primetime Emmy Award nominations, 10 Golden Globe Award nominations, and 12 Critics' Choice Award nominations.
+At the Emmys, Hader won Outstanding Lead Actor in a Comedy Series twice, while Winkler won Outstanding Supporting Actor in a Comedy Series for his performance in the first season.